-The borders of these colorful tropical islands have just reopened to all travelers who are fully vaccinated at least 14 days before departure from the U.S.A. with a WHO-approved COVID-19 vaccine.
-You’ll need to apply 72 in advance of arrival for a TT Travel Pass and take a PCR test up to 72 hours before arrival.
-There’s a curfew from 10 p.m. to 5 a.m. and masks are compulsory in public.
+The borders of these colorful tropical islands have reopened to all travelers who are fully vaccinated at least 14 days before departure from the U.S.A. with a WHO-approved COVID-19 vaccine.
+You’ll need to apply 72 hours in advance of arrival for a TT Travel Pass and take a PCR test up to 72 hours before arrival.
+Masks are compulsory in public.

 The bridge between East and West has been a travel hub for millennia and isn’t showing any signs of changing now.
-If you’re paying a visit, you must have filled in this form and if you’re unvaccinated you need to take a PCR test up to 72 hours before your flight, or a rapid test 48 hours before your flight .
+If you’re paying a visit, you must have filled in this form and if you’re unvaccinated you need to take a PCR test up to 72 hours before your flight.
 You can submit documents showing you’ve recovered from COVID-19 or were fully vaccinated at least 14 days before arrival instead, if that applies to you.
 There’s health screening at the airports and symptomatic arrivals may be transported to a hospital for further checks.
 You’ll be asked to fill in an information form and if anyone on your flight is found to have COVID-19, you’ll have to quarantine for 14 days.
 Masks are required on public transport.

 Turks and Caicos

 Americans can visit these pretty coral islands as long as they are fully vaccinated and obtain pre-authorization.
 That involves submitting a negative PCR test from an accredited lab via the country’s special web portal (it has to be taken up to three days before travel) as well as a health questionnaire.
 You need travel insurance from an approved insurer.
 On arrival, there are health checks like temperature screening at the airport.
 Some visitors may be required to undergo another PCR test or a blood sample.
 Masks are required in public and there’s a curfew (hours vary by island).